verasraul/Python-Playground/README.md

 # PyCode
-# Location for all python projects.
+# Location for all python projects (big or small, development or productional).

 # Main Project Name: PasswordManager.